-The remains of Choiremhuilinn, one of the clachans that was cleared in 1828, stand on a low hill close to the beach about a mile to the east of Mingary Castle – seen in the distance during restoration work.
+The remains of Choiremhuilinn, one of the settlements that was cleared in 1828, stand on a low hill close to the beach about a mile to the east of Mingary Castle – seen in the distance during restoration work.
 From the site there is a fine view across the Sound of Mull to Mull itself, but it a surprising site in that it is very exposed to the westerlies.

 Its name, which means the corrie mill, is also surprising, there being no evidence on or near the site of a mill, nor is it in what would normally be termed a corrie.

 The history of Choiremhuilinn starts with a story about one of its inhabitants some time around 1266, in the period when Norse power was waning.
 The then chief, an evil man called Mhuchdragain Mac Righ Lochluinn, was paying a visit to Choiremhuilinn with the intention of seeing the beautiful wife of one of his vassals, Eoghan Cleireach (Euan the clerk).

 Eoghan, suspecting the intentions of his overlord, put his family into a boat on the beach by the mouth of the Choiremhuilinn burn and, armed with his tuaghairm, a short battleaxe, met Mhuchdragain on the main track into Kilchoan, which runs along the north side of Beinn na h-Urchrach.
 Eoghan hurled his axe so it sank into the skull of the Norseman and then fled up a gully, pursued by Mhuchdragain’s men.
 As they neared the top, one of the pursuers grabbed Eoghan’s dress but this was only loosely worn so he shrugged it off, causing his attacker to fall back down the slope into his comrades.
 Eoghan then ran over the hill and down to the shore from where he and his family sailed to Isla, where they sought the help of the ruler, Angus Mor MacDonald.